TancrediZini/SoapySDR-SoapyRemote/DNCS_2nd_project.md

 ### Soapy server initialization

 To start the Soapy Server and utilize the SDR module remotely it is sufficient to run the `SoapySDRServer --bind` command in the shell environment.
-One thing I wasn't able(yet) to understand how to correct is an error on the avahi connection, which is visible in the output of the server launch command:
+An error I wasn't able(yet) to understand how to correct is about avahi.
+It is visible in the output of the server launch command:

 ```text